graezykev/dev-container/part-3.md

 ```

 It's necessary to explain some basic concepts in this `docker-compose.yml`.
+You can also jump straight to the [next step](#ii-entry-point) and come back later to the explanations below.

 ### 1. Define `services`